conductor-oss/conductor/README.md

 git remote set-url origin https://github.com/conductor-oss/conductor
 ```
 > [!IMPORTANT]
-> **Follow the steps below if you have an active PR againt the Netflix/Conductor repository**
+> **Follow the steps below if you have an active PR against the Netflix/Conductor repository**
 > 1. Fork **this** repository
 > 2. Update your local repository to change the remote to this repository
 > 3. Send a PR against the `main` branch